Resources – Updated Sept 2020

 Museum of the Jewish People at Beit Hatfutsot – BJEP students visited this Tel Aviv museum for a tour one virtual Sunday during Spring 2020.
 Learn more about their exhibits and online learning tools that connect Jewish people to their roots and strengthens their personal and collective Jewish identity.

-JF&CS Family Table volunteer program and more: During the year, BJEP families volunteer at Family Table through the Jewish Family & Children’s Services in Waltham, and help pack and deliver groceries to area seniors and families in need.
+During the year, BJEP families volunteer at Family Table through the Jewish Family & Children’s Services in Waltham, and help pack and deliver groceries to area seniors and families in need.
 Find more information here of how to register with this program, and up-to-date information on added safety measures during 2020.
-Find details about this program and other volunteer opportunities here:
+Find details about this program and other JF&CS volunteer opportunities.

 Brandeis Teacher Resources / Education Programs for your High School Students